 Click Here for tab for Creep by Radiohead

-A very iconic song where many people will be able to identify it purely from the first chord change.
+A very iconic song that people will be able to identify it purely from the first chord change.
 The lyrics are extremely direct and approach the topic of unhealthy sexual desires.
-And perhaps is different stylistically from what you might associate Radiohead singles with, the song did nevertheless achieve massive commercial success.
-Although not right away, this is a song that rose to prominence over many years which is quite unusual.
+Perhaps it’s different stylistically from what you might associate with Radiohead, the song nevertheless achieved massive commercial success.
+Although not right away, this is a song that rose to prominence over many years, which is quite unusual.

-The song has a very striking and iconic chord progression which you’ll begin by outlining with some very simple arpeggios for the intro and verses.
-Then for the chorus, there are some simple power chords playing or alternatively, there is a very simple lead melody over the top which you can choose to play instead.
+It has a very striking and iconic chord progression, which you’ll begin by outlining with some very simple arpeggios for the intro and verses.
+Then for the chorus, there are some simple power chords playin.
+Alternatively, there is a very simple lead melody over the top, which you can choose to play instead.

 Cut My Lip by Twenty One Pilots